surniaulula/wpsso/readme.txt

 	* Removed the WPSSO_DEFAULT_AUTHOR_OPTIONS constant and all associated default author options.
 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

-**Version 3.35.4-1 (2016/10/01)**

-Official announcement: N/A

-* *New Features*
-	* None
-* *Improvements*
-	* Added a check for product get_width(), get_height(), get_length() and get_weight() for older WooCommerce versions (Pro version).
-	* Added a new SucomUtil::is_toplevel_edit() method to enqueue scripts / styles for editing posts in settings pages (required for Event Espresso plugin).
-	* Added a new SucomUtil::titleize() method to format post type names for display.
-	* Re-enabled the 'og:image:secure_url' and 'og:video:secure_url' meta tags by default.
-* *Bugfixes*
-	* Fixed the "View Plugin Details" link in multisite settings pages.
-* *Developer Notes*
-	* Added a new 'wpsso_og_add_product_mt_rating' filter for WooCommerce and Yotpo ratings (Pro version).

-**Version 3.35.2-1 (2016/09/23)**

-Official announcement: N/A

-* *New Features*
-	* None
-* *Improvements*
-	* Added the 'weibo:article:create_at' and 'weibo:article:update_at' meta tags for Weibo.
-	* Added the 'twitter:player:stream' and 'twitter:player:stream:content_type' meta tags for Facebook (video/mp4) embedded videos.
-	* Changed 'article:published_time' and 'article:modified_time' values to GMT instead of the local timezone.
-	* The 'og:image:secure_url' and 'og:video:secure_url' are now disabled by default (https urls are used in the 'og:image' and 'og:video:url' meta tags instead).
-	* Updated the conflict / requirement hooks to execute later in the admin page load (to avoid false positives).
-* *Bugfixes*
-	* None
-* *Developer Notes*
-	* Updated minimum PHP version required from v5.1 to v5.2.

-**Version 3.35.1-1 (2016/09/15)**

-Official announcement: N/A

-* *New Features*
-	* None
-* *Improvements*
-	* None
-* *Bugfixes*
-	* Fixed an undefined og:image value when adding an og:image:secure_url meta tag.
-* *Developer Notes*
-	* None

-**Version 3.35.0-1 (2016/09/10)**

-Official announcement: N/A

-* *New Features*
-	* None
-* *Improvements*
-	* Refactored the SucomNotice class to improve performance.
-	* Changed from using the post permalink to a shortlink when checking for duplicate meta tags.
-	* Added a maximum (success) count of 6 when checking for duplicate meta tags.
-	* Added a notice for a missing Open Graph description meta tag.
-	* Moved the "Version Information" side box from all SSO settings pages to only the SSO Update Manager settings page.
-* *Bugfixes*
-	* None
-* *Developer Notes*
-	* Replaced the `register_uninstall_hook()` function call with an uninstall.php file.

 == Upgrade Notice ==

 = 3.36.1-1 =

 (2016/10/17) Changed all http://wpsso.com/ URLs to https.
 Added a new WPSSO SSM extension to the "Extension Plugins and Pro Licenses" settings page.

-= 3.36.0-1 =

-(2016/10/15) Added new Item Type options in the General settings page.
-Added a configurable length warning for the Open Graph description.
-Removed the Open Graph namespace from the HTML tag attributes when using the AMP plugin.
-Added "Validate AMP Markup" and "Validate HTML Markup" buttons in the Social Settings metabox.